antelif/Lending-Library-API/README.md

 ## Operations

 ___
-The user has a variety of operations they can perform.
-Below they are sectioned by the object of interest for each operation.
+The personnel user has a variety of operations they can perform.
+They are responsible for customer and transaction creation, handling fee repays and adding new books and their copies in the database.
+Below they are sectioned by the object of interest for each operation:

-<b>Author:</b>  The author of a book.
+- <b>Author:</b>  Contains information about the author of a book.
     - Add new authors

-<b>Book: </b> Contains information about the book, such as title, isbn, author, etc.
+- <b>Book: </b> Contains information about the book, such as title, isbn, author, etc.
     - Add new book
     - Get all books from database
     - Get a book by their given id.

-<b>Book Copies:</b> Each book has some copies for lending.
-Customers cannot borrow the books
-directly, rather a list of book copies.
+- <b>Book Copies:</b> Each book has some copies for lending.
+Customers cannot borrow the books directly, rather a list of book copies.
     - Add new book copies.

-<b>Customer:</b> The customer that will borrow books.
+- <b>Customer:</b> The customer that will borrow books.
     - Add new customer
     - Get a customer by their id
     - Update the customer fee - repay fee.

-<b>Personnel:</b> The personnel responsible for transactions.
+- <b>Personnel:</b> The personnel responsible for transactions.
     - Add new personnel

-<b>Publisher</b>
+- <b>Publisher</b>
     - Add new publisher
     - Get all publishers
     - Get a publisher by their id

-<b>Transactions: </b> The process of lending a list of books to a customer.
+- <b>Transactions: </b> The process of lending a list of books to a customer.
     - Create new transaction.
     - Update or/and finalize existing transaction
     - Cancel existing transaction.

 ## How to run